 Plat: A map or representation on paper of a piece of land subdivided into lots, with streets, alleys, etc., usually drawn to a scale.

-Positive Response: Communication with the excavator prior to excavation to ensure that all contacted (typically via the one call centers) owner/operators have located their underground facilities and have appropriately marked any potential conflicts with the areas of planned excavation.
+Positive Response: Communication with the excavator prior to excavation to ensure that all contacted (typically via the 811 centers) owner/operators have located their underground facilities and have appropriately marked any potential conflicts with the areas of planned excavation.

 Pre-marking or Positive Site Identification: The marking of the proposed excavation site/work area consistent with APWA guidelines.

 Private Service Line: A buried facility/line wholly owned and operated, on private property, by an entity or individual that is not in the business of providing a product or service via that buried facility/line.